mxagar/multimodal_ml_service/README.md

 ### Notes and Conventions

 - `DataTransformer` can be used either inside an Estimator or before it; it has learnable parameters (via `fit()`), but:
-  - Prefer inserting the preprocessing functionality into an `Estimator`/Model if we want to learn the parameters (`LaplacianBlurModel`).
+  - Prefer inserting the preprocessing functionality into an `Estimator`/Model if we want to learn the parameters (`LaplacianBlurModel`), e.g., using `SklearnPipeEstimator`.
-  - Prefer using it outside of the `Estimator` if we don't need to learn the parameters (e.g., `GradientExtractor`) and insert it in the `transformers` list.
+  - In general, prefer using them outside of the `Estimator` if we don't need to learn the parameters (e.g., `GradientExtractor`) and insert them in the `transformers` list associated to the `Training/InferencePipeline`.
 - Even though a `DataTransformer` can be serialized, when used in the preprocessing or ETL phase, try to save/load it as a `YAML` file.
 - Tracking (via `ModelTracker`, based on `mlflow`) happens at the `Trainer` level, not at higher levels.
-- If the MLflow server is started locally and the

 ### How to Extend the Package